sindresorhus/shell-path/readme.md

 ## Related

-- [fix-path](https://github.com/sindresorhus/fix-path) - Fix the $PATH on OS X when run from a GUI app
+- [fix-path](https://github.com/sindresorhus/fix-path) - Fix the $PATH on macOS when run from a GUI app
 - [shell-env](https://github.com/sindresorhus/shell-env) - Get environment variables from the shell
 - [shell-history](https://github.com/sindresorhus/shell-history) - Get the command history of the user's shell